Nuremberg Airport: Cargo center

-Nuremberg is also the economic and service metropolis of Franconia with approximately 150,000 companies and enterprises taking advantage of the locality of Nuremberg as a traffic junction of highways and railroads.
+Nuremberg is also the economic and service metropolis of Franconia with approximately 150,000 companies and enterprises taking advantage of the locality of Nuremberg as a traffic junction of highways (A3, A9 & A73) and railroads.
 The region's export share of 42% is remarkably high and above German average.
 In addition, several headquarters of internationally operating companies are located in the region, for example Siemens, Adidas, Bosch, Puma and Faber-Castell.

 Due to the positive trend, Cargo Center II (CCN II) was built in 2003.
 Today, almost 14400 m2 storage space and 6550 m² of office space is available at Nuremberg Airport.
-107,123 tons of cargo were handled in 2010.
+107,123 metric tons of cargo were handled in 2010.